-On Tuesday May 11th, in the morning, dozens of Arab and Jewish students from Ben-Gurion University and activists from Be'er Sheva organized a protest vigil against Israeli government policy in Sheikh Jarrah in East Jerusalem and against violence in the Arab community.
-19 The protest took place across Ben Gurion University's campus with the approval of the police.
-In the afternoon, a group of Jewish right-wing extremists arrived and started acting violently in front of the students' dormitories.
+On Tuesday May 11th, in the morning, dozens of Arab and Jewish students from Ben-Gurion University and activists from Be'er Sheva organized a protest vigil against Israeli government policy in Sheikh Jarrah in East Jerusalem and against violence in the Arab community.18 The protest took place across Ben Gurion University's campus with the approval of the police.
+Towards the end of the protest, in the afternoon, a group of Jewish right-wing extremists arrived and started acting violently in front of the students' dormitories.
 Police officers that were present at the scene ignored the violence.
 The right-wing men shouted racist slurs and threats like "may your village burn" towards the Arab protesters.
 They also threw stones and soda bottles at them.
 However, it was the Arab protesters who were forced to evacuate by the police, under the threat of heavy force.
-The police employed stun grenades and forced the protesters into the university's dormitories to "protect" them from the potential harm perpetuated by the violent Jewish extremists.20 Later, these right-wing extremists chased the protesters to the entrance of the dormitory and attacked them while students sought refuge.
-The students called the police, but according to testimonies and videos,21 the policemen who arrived at the scene chose to attack the students inside the student dormitory complex.
+The police employed stun grenades and forced the protesters into the university's dormitories to "protect" them from the potential harm perpetuated by the violent Jewish extremists.19 Later, these right-wing extremists chased the protesters to the entrance of the dormitory and attacked them while students sought refuge.
+The students called the police, but according to testimonies and videos,20 the policemen who arrived at the scene chose to attack the students inside the student dormitory complex.
 The police did little to stop the right wing extremists, despite the danger to the students.
 The police officers, most of them from a special patrol unit, attacked Arab students and arrested eight of them.
 Some of the detainees were punched while handcuffed and kneeling on the ground and in the police vehicles.
-One of the students was beaten by a policeman using a helmet and another by a policeman using a walkie-talkie.
-The police threw stun grenades at the students to evict them from the premises.
+One of the students was beaten by a policeman using a helmet and another by a